white001goat/font-cache/res/fonts/homestead/README.md

 Designed by [Luke Lisi](http://lisidesign.com) Distributed by [The Lost Type Co-op](http://losttype.com/)

+THE LOST TYPE CO-OP
+www.losttype.com

+## LICENSING AGREEMENT 2010

+YOU MAY:

+1) USE THIS FONT IN COMMERCIAL DESIGN
+2) USE THIS FONT IN PERSONAL DESIGN

+YOU MAY NOT:

+1) RE-DISTRIBUTE THIS FONT BY ANY MEANS, FOR FREE, OR FOR A FEE.
+2) ALTER THIS FONT FOR RE-DISTRIBUTION

+FOR ALL OTHER MATTERS, EMAIL US AT: losttypecoop@gmail.com

 ## Terms & Conditions June 2016

 All fonts downloaded from [LisiDesign.com](http://lisidesign.com) are independently distributed and designed by Luke Lisi.